nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a debt: `adddebt`

 **What it does:**<br>
 This command adds a debt to a person in PayMeLah for you to track.
-Specifying multiple people will add a copy of this debt to each person specified.
+Specifying multiple persons will add a copy of this debt to each person specified.

 **When to use:**<br>
 When you want PayMeLah to keep track of a debt for one particular person, or the same debt for multiple persons, this is the command to use!